Fooling the Eye: Illusionistic Games in Andrea Mantegna’s Bridal Chamber

 A masterpiece of the early Italian Renaissance, Andrea Mantegna’s Bridal Chamber has been described as the most beautiful room in the world.

-In a series of articles we are meeting each of the seven Poesies, which Titian delivered to Phillip II of Spain in the 1550s and early 1560s.
-Every painting-poem translated a small section of the Epic poem Metamorphoses, by Roman poet Ovid.
+In a series of articles, we are meeting each of the seven Poesies, which Titian delivered to Philip II of Spain in the 1550s and early 1560s.
+Each painting depicted a small section of the epic poem Metamorphoses, by the Roman poet Ovid.

 The best preserved of all of the Poesies is the Rape of Europa.
-It is another story of Jupiter consummating his desire for a female mortal in a changed form, not gold this time but a bull.
-Europa and some girlfriends are hanging about on the coast when a beautiful bull (Jupiter in disguise) distracts Europa and eventually lures her out to sea.
+It is another story of Jupiter (Roman equivalent for Zeus) consummating his desire for a female mortal in a changed form, not gold this time but a bull.
+According to the myth, Europa and her girlfriends were hanging about on the coast when a beautiful bull (Jupiter in disguise) distracted Europa and eventually lured her out to sea.